 Funding Specialist Housing: SEN, Supported Living & Care Homes

-In the UK, specialist housing – including Special Educational Needs (SEN) accommodation, supported living properties, and care homes – continues to grow rapidly.
-Private operators, local governments, and housing associations are experiencing an increase in demand.
+In the UK, specialist housing, including Special Educational Needs (SEN) accommodation, supported living properties, and care homes within the care home sector, continues to grow rapidly.
+Private operators, local governments, and housing associations (registered providers) are experiencing an increase in demand, driven by the NHS and Department of Health and Social Care priorities.

 The difficulty of funding these projects remains despite their strong demand.
-As a result of regulatory, operational, and valuation challenges, high-street banks often stay away from speciality housing.
+As a result of regulatory, operational, and valuation challenges linked to Care Quality Commission requirements and the National Planning Policy Framework, high-street banks often stay away from speciality housing.

 This is where specialist development finance becomes crucial.

-Tapton Capital partners with lenders who understand the SEN, assisted living, and care home sectors and structure funding accordingly.
+Tapton Capital partners with lenders, including challenger banks and private debt funds, who understand the SEN, assisted living, and care home sectors and structure funding accordingly based on gross development value and loan-to-cost.

 Why Specialist Housing Is Growing in the UK